Community: A building block of Discipleship

 Interested in Joining or Starting a Small Group?

 Please contact Amy Carlan at 723-1621 x228 to talk about the various opportunities that exist for small groups.

 As it currently stands we don’t require our small groups to be always open to new participants.
 Instead, each small group decides when to welcome new participants so that the small groups can stay small.
 When someone tells me they want to join a group, I contact leaders of groups to ask if any are ready for more participants.
 I also ask people if they are interested in leading, and if they are, we work together to form a new group.

 Right now, our greatest need is for being who are willing to be small group leaders since most of our current groups are at capacity.
 The word “leader” can sound daunting, but don’t let it keep you from following the Spirit’s promptings.
 If you feel the tug to be a leader, please let me know.
 Training is provided and we’ll work together to get your group up and running.
-I hope you will consider the next step in living out Scripture’s “one another” commands by saying yes to small groups!
 Contact Amy Carlan if God is calling you in this area.

 For small group leaders – Resources

 The Resource Room is full of a variety of good study materials, appropriate for small groups, classes, or individuals.
 It is located on the second floor of Building A, across from the library.
 Everyone is welcome to visit, browse, preview, and check out curriculum.
 Check-out is on a first-come, first-serve basis.
 The documents below detail our current inventory: